 And for grilled pork tenderloin, marinated with basil and garlic (per yesterday's almost-pesto) and topped with lots of chopped, ripe tomatoes and sweet onion.
 Served with couscous and kale.
 That's the dinner plan, so far at least.
-For now, my smart glasses are going to accompany my smart ass out to the pool...
-Splash!
+For now,

 I surprised John and Nathan with the deliciousness of the crusty grilled pork tenderloin.
 Neither of them are pork chop fans, despite my best efforts.
 But the tenderloin?
 Gone in a flash, baby, with happy stomachs all-round.
 Nathan even said, you can make this again (why thank you, ha).
 Ah ha, a keeper!
 (Recipe posted in comments, below.)